-In order for the above scenario to work, companies will need to look at their systems architecture, and adopt an application programming interface (API) modular framework to be able to transfer and process multiple sources of data at lightning speed.
-Unlike traditional legacy systems, APIs allow data to flow between different applications, giving companies the opportunity to harness this context-rich customer data.
-Information is no longer analysed in silos, but rather combined to provide detail-driven insights which can be accessed in real-time.
+For the above scenario to work, companies will need to look at their systems architecture, and adopt an application programming interface (API) modular framework to be able to transfer and process multiple sources of data at lightning speed.
+Unlike traditional legacy systems, APIs allow data to flow between different applications, allowing companies to harness this context-rich customer data.
+Information is no longer analysed in silos but rather combined to provide detail-driven insights which can be accessed in real-time.
 Companies can apply these insights and create innovative portfolios and funds that satisfy both client, market and regulatory needs.

 ⦁ Streamlining back-end and front-office functionality